Skip to main content

 Example: args.channel == "C05QG7RF30A" fires whenever Slack’s send_message targets that specific channel.

-Clicking + App Rule (from any of the three scopes above) opens a prompt to choose which app the rule is for, and then takes you into the rule builder.
+Clicking + App Rule (from either scope) opens the rule builder.
 The left panel is a chat with the AI assistant, and the right panel shows the live rule configuration and simulation results.

-Rule builder: left side is a chat with the AI assistant describing the rule, right side shows the generated Rule Configuration JSON and a Simulation tab listing recent Send Message tool calls with verdicts
+Rule builder: left side is a chat with the AI assistant, right side shows the generated Rule Configuration JSON and a Simulation tab

 1